sgomber/monotonic-neural-networks/README.md

 # Methodology

-To achieve monotonicity while trainings DNNs, we implement the Point-wise monotonic loss approach by Gupta et. al. [1].
+To achieve monotonicity while trainings DNNs, we implement the Point-wise monotonic loss approach by Gupta et. al. [1]. with two slight modifications:

+1. We take care of both increasing and decreasing monotonicity and appropriately penalize the negative and positive gradients respectively.

+2. We have a multiplicative factor "monotonicity_weight" (which can be given as a parameter in the configuration file under "monotonicity_parameters").
+This factor is used to scale the monotonicity loss with respect to the original empirical loss.
+This can be determined based  on the original empirical loss used by the model and also on how strongly you want the monotonicity to be enforced.

 Please refer to [monotonic-training.py](src/monotonic-training.py) for the implementation.
 The method ```monotonicity_enforcing_loss``` has the main logic to compute the monotonicity based loss.
 This can either be imported and used while creating your custom models, or can be directly used with pre-compiled models using the steps mentioned below.

 # Installation